Design of the ECCE Detector for the Electron Ion Collider: Particle Identification

 \section{Particle Identification}

 The ability to identify hadrons in the final state is a key requirement for the physics program of the EIC.
-Being able to tag the flavor of the struck quark in semi-inclusive DIS can, for instance, provide valuable information about the transverse momentum distributions (and potentially orbital angular momentum) of the strange sea quark, while open charm (with subsequent decays into kaons) is important for probing the distribution of gluons in protons and nuclei.
+Being able to tag the flavor of the struck quark in semi-inclusive DIS can, for instance, provide valuable information about the transverse momentum distributions~\cite{Seidl:2022dmh, Seidl:2022dhh} (and potentially orbital angular momentum) of the strange sea quark, while open charm (with subsequent decays into kaons) is important for probing the distribution of gluons in protons and nuclei.

-The choice of ECCE PID detector technologies was based on the outcome of the EIC generic R\&D program (eRD14 EIC PID Consortium and eRD29 on TOF with the LGADs technology), started in 2015, and in line with the baseline EIC detector concept in the Yellow Report (YR)~\cite{AbdulKhalek:2021gbh}.
-The longitudinally compact, modular RICH (mRICH), the radially thin high-performance DIRC (hpDIRC), the dual-radiator RICH (dRICH), and AC-LGADs based TOF, provide excellent PID over a wide momentum range for the full final state phase space~\cite{ecce-note-det-2021-04}.
+The choice of ECCE PID detector technologies was based on the outcome of the EIC generic R\&D program (eRD14 EIC PID Consortium and eRD29 on TOF with the LGADs technology), started in 2015, and in line with the baseline EIC detector concept in the Yellow Report~\cite{AbdulKhalek:2021gbh}.
+The longitudinally compact, modular RICH (mRICH)~\cite{Sharma:2024bjc,DelDotto:2017zbt}, the radially thin high-performance DIRC (hpDIRC)~\cite{Kalicy:2024jme}, the dual-radiator RICH (dRICH)~\cite{DelDotto:2017zbt,Rignanese:2024uhs}, and AC-LGADs based TOF, provide excellent PID over a wide momentum range for the full final state phase space~\cite{ecce-note-det-2021-04}.
 The geometries of all PID detectors were optimized to fit the ECCE baseline design while maintaining the required performance.
 Figure~\ref{fig:pid}~(left) shows the four PID systems in a 3D model of the ECCE detector and (right) their $\pi/K$ separation coverage as a function of momentum and pseudo-rapidity for a sample of physics events.
-Compared to the YR reference detector, a number of key design features of the PID systems were optimized for ECCE.
+Compared to the Yellow Report reference detector, a number of key design features of the PID systems were optimized for ECCE.

-The expected PID performance of the three ECCE Cherenkov detectors was obtained from standalone \geant simulation and analytical calculations, parametrized and used as input into the ECCE physics studies.
+The expected PID performance of the three ECCE Cherenkov detectors, mRICH~\cite{Sharma:2024bjc,DelDotto:2017zbt}, hpDIRC~\cite{Kalicy:2024jme}, and dRICH~\cite{DelDotto:2017zbt,Rignanese:2024uhs}, was obtained from standalone \geant simulation and analytical calculations, parametrized and used as input into the ECCE physics studies.
 Figure~\ref{fig:PID_sd_1} shows the parametrized $\pi/K$ separation power in units of the number of standard deviations as a function of pseudo-rapidity and momentum for conservative assumptions for the tracking angular resolution.

 Note that subsequent tuning of the PID detector geometries and reconstruction algorithms resulted in further improvement of the PID performance, which are not reflected in the shown parametrization.
 The resulting momentum coverage for the separation of $e/\pi$, $\pi/K$, and $K/p$ with three standard deviations or more is summarized in Table~\ref{table:ECCE_PIDec} for the three ECCE Cherenkov systems.
 The Cherenkov system performance is further separated into the nominal ``Ring Imaging" mode of operation, which provides positive ID of the particle type, and the so-called ``threshold mode" or ``veto mode", which uses the number of Cherenkov photons in excess of the expected background to differentiate between particle types above or below the threshold for Cherenkov light emission.
 The combined performance of the ECCE Cherenkov detectors meets or exceeds the ECCE PID requirements.